Welcoming and Affirming Environment

 Transforming

-We strongly encourage students to use the languages and dialects they are most comfortable with at school because multiple languages are valued.
+We encourage students to use the languages and dialects they are most comfortable with at school because multiple languages are valued.

 Selected Rating: None